aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2020/December 2020.md

 - [ ]  What is MPEDA ?
 What are its functions ?
 Who is its authority ?
 - [ ]  What are the functions of CMS-01 satelllite launched by PSLV-C50 ?
 - [ ]  What do Adjusted Gross Revenue include ?
-- [ ]  #dictionary : armamentarium ?
 - [ ]  What is Article - 15 ?
 - [ ]  Who are the members of Chief of Staff Committe ?
 What are its functions ?
-- [ ]   #reports : United Nations Human Development Index ?
-What is the metric added into latest report ?
 - [ ]   Who is Bangbandhu ?
 - [ ]   In which sectors was the PLI scheme announced ?
 - [ ]   Did centre do any amendment to FRBM act to allow states to borrow an additional 2% over the existsing statutory limit of 3% of GSDP ?